An interview with Tsleil-Waututh elder Amy George

 It was just a few days before British Columbia’s Truth and Reconciliation Week when I went to visit Amy George, a 71-year-old Tsleil-Waututh elder, who is the daughter of Chief Dan George, and the mother of Rueben George, the band's leader in an ongoing to fight to stop Kinder Morgan's pipeline expansion proposal from going through.
+The project is also known as the Trans Mountain pipeline.
 Having been impressed by George at the 2013 Healing Walk in Fort McMurray, I was curious to learn more about her and the occasion of Truth and Reconciliation week seemed a prime time to do that.

-George was serious and direct, as we talked.
+George was serious and direct.
 Despite the fact that she walks with a limp due to an injured leg, she seemed younger than her years.
 Preparing to be photographed, she looked striking in a black dress, her salt and pepper-coloured hair touching her shoulders.
 She told me she's a pipe carrier, a sun dancer and a spirit dancer.
 When asked to describe the significance of these roles, she looked me in the eye and said, “Holy.”

 I asked Amy George if she would be participating in British Columbia Truth and Reconciliation Week herself, and she said that Kinder Morgan is a corporate sponsor of the event and that corrupts the entire effort and she won't have anything to do with it.

 "It's bullshit," she said.
 She said she wholeheartedly supports the residential school survivors, but that she doesn't understand why Kinder Morgan is supporting the reconciliation effort, even as it's destroying First Nations' land and livelihood through its oil sands pipelines.

 It's the hardest month of the year for George.
 September is always depressing.
 It brings back bad memories rooted in experiences from years long ago, from the formative years of childhood.